eclipse-theia/theia-website/src/docs/blueprint_download.md

   </tbody>
 </table>

+## Try Theia Blueprint Online

+You can also [try the latest version of Theia Blueprint online](https://theia.cloud.34.141.62.32.nip.io/).
+The online test version is limited to 30 minutes per session and hosted via [Theia.cloud](https://github.com/eclipsesource/theia-cloud).

 ## Reporting Feature Requests and Bugs

 The features found in Eclipse Theia Blueprint are based on Eclipse Theia and the available extensions/plugins.
 For more details please see the [Eclipse Theia Github Repository](https://github.com/eclipse-theia/theia).